New York Security Deposit Deadline (14-Day Rule)

 - make sure you returned possession

-- gather your documentation
+- gather your proof

 - send a clear, formal demand